Math Activities

 Dominoes Delivers

-sheet of paper.
-Below each domino, a student writes the two
+paper.
+Below each domino, a student writes the two fractions that

 Fraction War

-Label 24 index cards with fractions.
-Each player receives twelve
+24 index cards with fractions.
+Each player receives twelve cards.

-cards.
 Shuffle the cards.
-Each of the two players then turn over
+Each of the two players then turn over their top

-their top card.
+card.
 The card with the higher fraction, is the winner.
+(Game can also

-(Game can also be adjusted to lowest fraction.)
-Continue play until
+be adjusted to lowest fraction.)
+Continue play until all cards are

 Fraction Maze